Man Using a Laptop at a Wood Workshop

 Biodegradable polymers are another innovative solution that breaks down naturally, reducing the environmental burden of plastic waste.
 These materials have garnered attention for their ability to decompose into natural elements without causing harm to the ecosystem.

-Moreover, recycled plastics, obtained from post-consumer or post-industrial sources, are being increasingly used in injection moulding processes.
+Moreover, manufacturers are increasingly using recycled plastics, obtained from post-consumer or post-industrial sources, in injection moulding processes.
 By repurposing existing plastic materials, companies can minimise the reliance on virgin plastics and support a more sustainable production cycle.

 Government Regulations and Initiatives Encouraging Sustainability